Code-Institute-Submissions/Ocean-memory-game/README.md

 - The alignment and spacing is a problem in portrait mode
 - There is an error that states "script.js:10 Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.
 I have not been able to fix this.
 - My mom found a bug with one manatee card, it was not listed properly.
 Fixed.
-- My daughter found a problem with the turning over of cards, it is intermittant if clicked to fast one card will remained turned over.
+- My daughter found a problem with the turning over of cards, it is intermittent if clicked to fast one card will remain turned over.
 - There was a problem with the sound playing on my pc but not on the live version.
 This was eventually fixed.

 ## Deployment

-This project was developed using the [VSC](https://code.visualstudio.com/), committed to git and pushed to GitHub using [Git Bash](https://gitforwindows.org/).
+This project was developed using the [VSC](https://code.visualstudio.com/), committed to git, and pushed to GitHub using [Git Bash](https://gitforwindows.org/).

 To deploy The Ocean Memory Game to GitHub Pages from its [GitHub repository](https://github.com/Lee-AnnC/Ocean-memory-game), the following steps were taken:
 1. Log into GitHub.